tanmoy281/Spring_Boot/README.md

 everytime you add entries to the parent pom file, you need to update all project by -->select all projects in eclipse-->right click-->maven-->update project.

 Install Spring Tool Suite(STS) eclipse plugin for spring boot support and run as --> Spring boot app.

+maven command to see dependency tree mvn dependency:tree